whiplashomega/elthelas2/data/spellsv2/confusion.markdown

 At the end of each of its turns, an affected target can make a Wisdom saving throw.
 If it succeeds, this effect ends for that target

-**At Higher Levels.** When you cast this spell using a spell slot of 5th level or higher, the radius of the sphere increases by 5 feet for each spell slot above 4th.
+**At Higher Levels.** When you cast this spell using a spell slot of 5th level or higher, the radius of the sphere increases by 1m for each spell slot above 4th.